MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 - **Spark**: Configure executor memory and cores based on data volume
 - **PostgreSQL**: Configure connection pooling and query optimization

-## Security Considerations

-- Change default passwords in production
-- Use SSL/TLS for database connections
-- Implement proper network segmentation
-- Regular security updates for all components

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License